nodejs/node/ROADMAP.md

 As long as there is a community back porting bug fixes we will push patch releases for those versions of `io.js`.

-When old versions of dependencies like v8 are no longer supported by their project `io.js` will take on the responsibility of maintinence to ensure continued long term support in `io.js` patch releases.
+When old versions of dependencies like V8 are no longer supported by their project `io.js` will take on the responsibility of maintenance to ensure continued long term support in `io.js` patch releases.

 ## Channels

 * Release - Stable production ready builds.
 Unique version numbers following semver.
-* Canary - Nightly builds on next-generation v8 + changes landing to io.js.
+* Canary - Nightly builds on next-generation V8 + changes landing to io.js.
 No version designation.
 * NG - "Next Generation."
 No version designation.

 ## NG (Next Generation)